taoteh1221/Open_Crypto_Tracker/README.txt

 Open Crypto Tracker - Developed by Michael Kilday <mike@dragonfrugal.com> (Copyright 2014-2021 GPLv3)

 100% FREE / open source / PRIVATE cryptocurrency portfolio tracker.
-Email / text / Alexa / Ghome / Telegram price alerts, price charts,  mining calculators, leverage / gain / loss / balance stats, news feeds + more.
+Email / text / Alexa / Telegram price alerts, price charts,  mining calculators, leverage / gain / loss / balance stats, news feeds + more.
 Privately track Bitcoin / Ethereum / unlimited cryptocurrencies.
 Customize as many assets / markets / alerts / charts as you want.

 Web server setup / install is available for $30 hourly if needed (see 'Manual Install' section for managed hosting, or try the auto-install bash script for self-hosted).
 PM me on Twitter / Skype @ taoteh1221, or get a hold of me using the below-listed contact methods.